JasmineOuO/MeaningfulNonsense/src/pages/blog/10-08-2020-solace-part-5-innocent.md

 He just laughed again.
 “That’s a pity…I’ve been rehearsing it all day long.
 But I guess if you knew that it was coming, it wouldn’t have been that fun anyways.”

-I stopped myself from rolling my eyes again but couldn’t help but continue to banter.
+I stopped myself from rolling my eyes again but couldn’t help but continue the banter.
 “I would have hung up before the second word came out of your mouth.”

 “Alright, alright fine,” he said before returning back to a more thoughtful voice.
 “If you’re not busy tomorrow, it’d be great to meet up and go someplace fun.
 I haven't had the chance to relax after my last exam and I still feel like a hermit.”

 I agreed happily and we spent the next little while deciding on tomorrow’s plans before I put my phone back in my pocket.
-Then I reached for the clear vase hidden at the back on the cabinet and washed it clean before filling it with water.
+Then I hopped down and reached for the clear vase hidden at the back of the cabinet before filling it with water.
 The silence was comfortable tonight and it was nice to just lean against the counter and embrace it.

 Then I put the flowers into the vase and brought it over to the rounded table near the balcony window.
 After taking a seat as well, my mind swiftly recalled the past day while staring at the white petals in front of me.
 It was a habit that I started to exercise so that when my mood took a turn, I would be able to examine where the day turned sour and find out why.